jimmyjazz/IDEF0-SVG/README.md

 `Concept` names are space-separated and camel-cased, and identify an instance of one of the following:

-* Function - an ctivity, process, or transformation
+* Function - an activity, process, or transformation
 * Input - the data or objects acted on by a Function
 * Control - (aka Guidance) the policies that govern the behaviour of a Function
 * Output - the result of performing a Function